Q: What evidence exists the Memory Activation Theory is correct?

-Second, contrary to common opinion, amateurs are more likely to develop all-encompassing, paradigm-shifting theories than professional scientists with impressive resumes.
+Second, contrary to popular opinion, amateurs are more likely to develop all-encompassing, paradigm-shifting theories than professional scientists with impressive resumes.
 This is detailed in a fascinating book The Structure of Scientific Revolutions by Thomas Kuhn (Kuhn, 1962).
-It’s usually someone very young or new to a field — someone with “fresh eyes” — that develops such theories.
+It’s usually someone young or new to a field — someone with “fresh eyes” — that develops such theories.
 For example, Newton and Einstein were both young men during the creation of their foundational ideas.
 The point is an amateur is more likely to develop an overarching new theory than a professional.

 The idea “it takes an amateur” in science only applies to a paradigm shift — a new way of looking at a topic.
-When it comes to working within a theoretical framework to develop extensions and practical applications, science experts and their deep knowledge are much better positioned to tackle those challenges.
+When it comes to working within a theoretical framework to develop extensions and practical applications, experts and their deep knowledge are much better positioned to tackle those challenges.

 I definitely qualify as an amateur.
 When I started 13 years ago I knew nothing about the brain.
-This allowed me research the topic without any pre-conceived assumptions.
+This helped me research the topic without pre-conceived assumptions.
 Also I was lucky to have the freedom to pursue independent research at my own pace, on topics most relevant to the task at hand.

 Q: Why not provide a complete explanation of the MA Theory so a scientist could judge it for herself?

 A: First, the size and complexity of the mind/brain system is difficult to comprehend.
 Consider the mind.
 It encompasses all of a person’s knowledge and capabilities.
-This includes our ongoing perception (sight, sound, somatosensation, smell, taste…), recognition, identification, thought (understanding, planning, decision-making…), motivation, the self, goals & intentions, attention, language, short term memory, learning, and accompanying motor cortex signals.
+This includes our ongoing perception (sight, sound, somatosensation, smell, taste…), recognition, identification, thought (understanding, planning, decision-making, problem-solving…), motivation, the self, goals & intentions, attention, language, short term memory, learning, and accompanying motor cortex signals.
 These — and many other — systems are continually active, to one degree or another, acting and interacting, competing, exciting and inhibiting, throughout every moment of the day.
 Even a 50 page summary would raise more questions than it answers.

 Second, mainstream science is poorly-equipped to evaluate a paradigm-shifting theory.
 This is no one’s fault but rather a flaw inherent in the system.
 To obtain a fair and objective evaluation of a new idea has historically been nearly impossible.
 The difficulties involved are also described in The Structure of Scientific Revolutions.
 Kuhn shows that paradigm-shifting theories, when eventually proven correct (or more so than the previous conceptual framework), take years if not decades to become accepted.
 For example it took Einstein nearly 20 years to receive a Nobel Prize in physics after his foundational ideas were developed.
 The point is a dramatically new way of looking at a topic is not able to obtain a fair and objective hearing.

 Why is a new theory so difficult to judge?
 One factor is the limits of current knowledge.
 A new theory extends well-beyond the current conceptual framework.
 They have little to do with one another.
 Therefore, logically speaking, how could an old framework be used to judge a new one?
 Also, to judge a new theory requires setting aside pre-conceived notions.
 The main idea is to learn, listen, and ask questions.
-You also need to organize your existing knowledge, facts and ideas in a new way, to begin to evaluate the new concepts.
+The learner needs to organize your existing knowledge, facts and ideas in a new way, to begin to evaluate the new concepts.
 Only after you understand the theory do you have the basis to judge it.
 This might take weeks or even months.